 When you start treatment with us, our experienced therapists will work with you to understand your primary concerns and challenges.
 Working collaboratively, we will identify and address both your addiction and your underlying mental health issues.
 You’ll also find support from peers who are dealing with similar issues.

-With the combination of medication, 12-step support groups and therapy, we can tailor a program for you that will address your co-occurring issues and get you started on your journey to a life-long recovery.
+With the combination of medication, support groups and therapy, we can tailor a program for you that will address your co-occurring issues and get you started on your journey to life-long recovery.